TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="usingawsmgmtconsole"></a>
 ## AWS Management Console

-You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using Linux-based AMIs available on AWS.
+You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using ComputeDB AMIs available on AWS Marketplace.
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).
 This section covers the following:

 *	[Prerequisites](#prereqaws)
 *	[Launching the Instance and Cluster](#launchawsinstance)
 *	[Accessing TIBCO ComputeDB Cluster](#accesssnappydatacluster)

-!!!
-Attention
-	The AMIs of TIBCO ComputeDB are currently unavailable on AWS.

 <a id="prereqaws"></a>
 ### Prerequisites